aromatt/side-cli/README.md

 `xcopr` adds ergonomic **coprocessing** to the classic Unix toolkit.

-Like `xargs`, `xcopr` plays a supporting role, allowing users to compose familiar tools more easily.
+Like `xargs`, it plays a supporting role, allowing users to compose familiar tools more easily.
+But unlike `xargs`, it is focused primarily on data streams, empowering users to split and rejoin them.

-Unlike `xargs`, `xcopr` is focused primarily on data streams: it empowers users to split and rejoin them, increasing the reach of shell-based stream processing.
+`xcopr` increases the reach of shell-based stream processing, raising the threshold at which most people would jump from the shell to a full-blown programming language.

 ## What is a coprocess?
 A coprocess runs in parallel with a main process and communicates bidirectionally